 The question of 'how much bigger tyres can I fit' on your 4WD comes up regularly, and one of the most overlooked pieces of information is what the law is, and what the consequences are of running a vehicle that has tyres bigger than they are allowed to be.

-Please have a read of this first - Fitting bigger tyres to your 4WD; what you need to know.
+If you are wanting to change tyre sizes, please have a read of this first - Fitting bigger tyres to your 4WD; what you need to know.

 How can you fit bigger tyres?